2018 NHL Global Series

 Minnesota Wild vs. Carolina Hurricanes - Hartwall Areena, Helsinki, Finland

-From the AP: "Rookie Jeff Skinner scored the only goal of the shootout and Cam Ward was strong in goal, leading the Carolina Hurricanes past the Minnesota Wild 2-1 Friday for a sweep of the two season-opening games in Finland.
-Skinner also set up Carolina's first goal from Tuomo Ruutu, which tied the game two minutes into the second period.
+Hurricanes rookie forward Jeff Skinner scored the only goal of the shootout and Ward was strong in goal in the Hurricanes' 2-1shootout win.
+Skinner also set up Carolina's first goal, by Tuomo Ruutu, which tied the game two minutes into the second period.
 The Wild opened the scoring 17 minutes into the first period on Andrew Brunette's goal.
-Ward made 41 saves for Carolina, stopping Mikko Koivu , Brent Burns and Antti Miettinen in the shootout to preserve the victory."
+Ward made 41 saves for Carolina, stopping Mikko Koivu, Burns and Antti Miettinen in the shootout to preserve the victory.

 San Jose Sharks vs. Columbus Blue Jackets - Ericsson Globe Arena, Stockholm, Sweden